The Risk Of Speed

 Some things cannot be acquired through imitation, like the ability to breathe at extremely high altitudes.
 This may not seem all that important in the grand scheme of things, but if all human attributes are genetic, then it probably means the social diversity we see in humans has a genetic basis as well.
 If local populations can have local traits, then it goes a long way toward explaining the great diversity in human social organization.
 Even today, the way Africans prefer to live is different from how Eurasians prefer to live.

 Of course, what this new data tells us is that the differences between populations are not uniform.
 Those modern humans who encountered and mixed with Denisovans have a lot more in common with one another than they do with their ancestors in Africa.
 The same is true of those populations that mixed with Neanderthals.
-The mixing of Denisovans and Neanderthals would explain why Asians and Europeans have more in common with one another than either group seems to have with their ancestors in Africa.
+The mixing of Denisovans and Neanderthals would explain why Asians and Europeans have more in common with one another than either group has with Africans.

 None of this argues in favor of any political agenda, but it does argue against the assumptions underlying the neoliberal order.
 Humans are not interchangeable and the differences we see are genetic and the result of local evolution.
 It turns out that the Left was sort of right when they said, “Think globally, but act locally.”
 People are the product of their local environment.
 The best thing to do, for the sake of global harmony, is to leave people in their local environment, so they can live locally, among their people.